jodokus31/factorio/README.md

 There are some command line commands:\
 /spice_rack_item_statistics - displays a statistics about items and how much already decayed\
 /spice_rack_active_containers - displays all containers (chests)\
-/spice_rack_rebuild_containers - rebuild the containers structure, if necessary\
+/spice_rack_rebuild_containers - rebuild the containers structure, if necessary

 ### Technical background
 The mods keeps track over all placed containers and investigates the content.
 For the amount of each decayable item, an integer decay is calculated and the items get removed from container and/or pollution is emitted.
-Since decay is sometimes very slow, the decayed fraction per item is carried along to the next calculation of that item.
+Since decay is sometimes very slow, the decayed fraction per item is carried along to the next calculation of that item.\
+\

-To ensure performance, the containers are handled not all at once, but they are distributed over a timespan of 2 min. .
+To ensure performance, the containers are handled not all at once, but they are distributed over a timespan of ~ 2 min. .
 When a container is added, it's assign to an alternating slot.
 One slot is handled each interval of 10 ticks (configurable).
 The amount of slots is a prime value: 719 (configurable).
 7190 ticks ~ 2 min.

+### Options
+Emitted pollution per decayed item - How much pollution is emitted per decayed item (0 is none)\
+Destroy decayed items from chest - Whether decayed items are actually destroyed\
+Decay % <item>- Max. decay rate percent per hour (less than 48 stacks in chest means lower decay rate)\
+\
+Expert: Slot count for containers - Expert: More slots are useful for large amount of containers to increase performance.
+Must be a prime\
+Expert: Interval in ticks - Expert: Bigger intervals enlarge the turnaround time (slots * interval).
+Can be increased to improve performance.
+Debug mode for decaying goods - 0=off, 1=errors only, 2=errors and warning, 3=additional infos, 4=additional debug logs

 ## The Spice Rack - Time display
-Simple Time display.
-(Credits to thuejk for looking up code in his playtime mod)
+Simple Time display similar to playtime mod by thuejk.
+(Credits to thuejk for looking up code)

 ## The Spice Rack - Core